- Clinical science

 - Severe refeeding syndrome

-- Pathophysiology: very rapid increase in daily food intake can cause massive insulin release → increased displacement of magnesium, potassium, and phosphate (shift from extracellular to intracellular) → ↓ phosphate, ↓ potassium, ↓ magnesium
+- Pathophysiology: very rapid increase in daily food intake in severely malnourished patients can cause massive insulin release → increased displacement of magnesium, potassium, and phosphate (shift from extracellular to intracellular) → ↓ phosphate, ↓ potassium, ↓ magnesium (serum levels)

 - Treatment: electrolyte substitution